robinagist/Manic-Mapped-Memory-Server/README.md

 Manic is a asynchronous REST server that allows super fast querying of large memory mapped files, giving O(1) lookup times on the order of just a dozen or so microseconds, using standard desktop hardware.

-Manic runs on top of Sanic, a super fast, flask-like async platform for Python https://github.com/channelcat/sanic
+Manic runs on top of Sanic, a super fast, Flask-like async platform for Python https://github.com/channelcat/sanic

 Even more, Manic allows you to write protect the file in memory, and check a previously calculated SHA256 of the text file, against your own SHA256, before it is loaded into a memory map.